emiljdd/Tweepy-SparkTwitterI/README.md

  ### Step 7

-Here we will set the time to 3 seconds before we get are first update.
-The top ten tweets object will be created using sql.context and a dataframe will be created using pandas.
+Here we will set the time to 3 seconds before we get our first update.
+The top ten tweets object will be created using sql.context and a data frame will be created using pandas.
-The next graph clear the previous, if one exists and will set the display parameters using seaborn, which will include our x and y axis, and finally display the graph.
+The next graph clear the previous, if one exists and will set the display parameters using seaborn, which will include our x and y axis, and finally show the graph.

                   count = 0
                   while count < 10: